-- a) If the results of groundwater monitoring conducted pursuant to this Part show an exceedence of the groundwater quality standards in 35 Ill.
+a) If the results of groundwater monitoring conducted pursuant to this Part show an exceedence of the groundwater quality standards in 35 Ill.
 Adm.
 Code 620 at the compliance point(s), the owner or operator shall confirm the detection by resampling the monitoring well or wells.
+For purposes of this Section, concentrations of chemical constituents due to natural causes are not considered in determining the applicable groundwater standard.
 This resampling shall be analyzed for each chemical constituent exceeding the groundwater quality standards in the first sample.
-The confirmation sampling results must be submitted to the Agency within 30 days after the date on which the original sample analysis was submitted to the Agency pursuant to Section 841.210(d) of this Part. - b) If confirmation sampling confirms the detection of concentrations above any groundwater quality standard, the owner or operator shall: - submit to the Agency an alternative cause demonstration pursuant to Section 841.305 of this Part that shows the exceedence of the groundwater quality standard at a compliance point is not attributable to a release from a unit or units on-site; or - submit to the Agency a corrective action plan as provided in Section 841.310 of this Part; and initiate closure plan of all units, releases from which have caused an exceedence of the groundwater quality standard at the compliance point, as provided in Subpart D of this Part. - c) When an exceedence of the groundwater quality standards has been confirmed, the owner or operator must notify the Agency of the owner or operator's intended action pursuant to subsection (b) of this Section.
+The confirmation sampling results must be submitted to the Agency within 30 days after the date on which the original sample analysis was submitted to the Agency pursuant to Section 841.210(d) of this Part.

+- b) If confirmation sampling confirms the detection of concentrations above any groundwater quality standard, the owner or operator shall: - submit to the Agency an alternative cause demonstration pursuant to Section 841.305 of this Part that shows the exceedence of the groundwater quality standard at a compliance point is not attributable to a release from a unit or units on-site; or - 2) submit to the Agency a corrective action plan as provided in Section 841.310 of this Part; and close all units, releases from which have caused an exceedence of the groundwater quality standard at the compliance point, as provided in Subpart D of this Part in accordance with Section 841.405 of this Part. - c) When an exceedence of the groundwater quality standards has been confirmed, the owner or operator must notify the Agency of the owner or operator's intended action pursuant to subsection (b) of this Section.
 This notification must indicate in which wells and for which chemical constituents a groundwater standard has been exceeded, and must be submitted within 30 days after submitting the confirmation sample results.